Dashboard Member settings

 • have worked for their employer continuously for 26 weeks before the week that is 15 weeks before either the expected birth week or the week of notification of adoption

-SPP should usually be claimed in writing at least 15 weeks before the expected birth week or within 7 days following notification of adoption.
-Claims may be via an employer’s own forms or a statutory form (ie form SC3 for children by birth or form SC4 for children by adoption).
+SPP should usually be claimed in writing at least 15 weeks before the expected birth week or within seven days following notification of adoption.
+Claims may be via an employer’s own forms or a statutory form.

-SPP is paid for up to 2 weeks.
-As of 7 April 2024, it’s amount is the lower of:
+SPP is paid for up to two weeks.
+As of 6 April 2026, SPP is the lower of:

 • 90% of an employee’s average weekly earnings